Junny-Lee/myJourney/README.md

 <img src="https://github.com/Junny-Lee/myJourney/blob/main/src/main/resources/static/screenshots/allPosts.png" width="770">

 For example, when the user searches for "important" in the search bar, there are two matched entries.
-The search matches by the title and/or text of the journal entry.
+The search matches by the title and/or text of the journal entry (removes duplicates).

 <img src="https://github.com/Junny-Lee/myJourney/blob/main/src/main/resources/static/screenshots/matchedEntries.png" width="770">